 - Some students feel their disability isn't “severe enough” to warrant utilizing SAS services and feel guilty because they don't want to take away from “more deserving” students.
 You may assure your student that SAS serves all types of disabilities and that requesting services through SAS in no way affects the level of services someone else with different needs shall receive.

 Ultimately, it is up to the student to decide whether or not to disclose a disability and pursue SAS services.
 However, do feel free to let students know that you are willing to work with them and SAS to ensure they have equal access to your curriculum.

 Once you have broached the subject and your student wishes to pursue SAS services, what can you do to facilitate the process?

-- You may advise your student to go to the SAS office, where he or she may initiate the process of becoming a SAS student.
+- You may advise your student to contact the SAS office, where he or she may initiate the process of becoming a SAS student.

-- Some students will benefit from being walked over, which is certainly acceptable as long as it is what the student wishes.
-Please keep in mind that students with disabilities are not required to use SAS services.
+- Please keep in mind that students with disabilities are not required to use SAS services.

 - Please do not ask the student to prove you with any disability related documentation.
 The SAS office will take care of getting the appropriate paperwork from the student.

 - Please advise your student that he or she will need to provide documentation of a disability and that we will provide a simple form for his or her doctor or other professional to complete.
 Many students will qualify based on having received services in high school, in which case they may bring in their IEP and Psycho-Educational Testing Report to serve as disability verification.